wztdream/org-clock-watch/README.md

 4. use system idle time

     If you want to use system idle time not emacs idle time, you need to install `xprintidle`.

-If you are using ubuntu, it is easy just `sudo apt install xprintidle`, then `M-x customize-varialbe org-clock-x11idle-program-name` and set it to xprintidle
+    If you are using ubuntu, it is easy:

+       1. `sudo apt install xprintidle`

+       2. `M-x customize-varialbe org-clock-x11idle-program-name` and set it to xprintidle

-    For details please check [emacs manual](https://www.gnu.org/software/emacs/manual/html_node/org/Resolving-idle-time.html)
+    For other system please check [emacs manual](https://www.gnu.org/software/emacs/manual/html_node/org/Resolving-idle-time.html)

     > On computers using macOS, idleness is based on actual user idleness, not just Emacs’ idle time.
 For X11, you can install a utility program ‘x11idle.c’, available in the ‘contrib/scripts/’ directory of the Org Git distribution, or install the xprintidle package and set it to the variable org-clock-x11idle-program-name if you are running Debian, to get the same general treatment of idleness.
 On other systems, idle time refers to Emacs idle time only.